 The greatest thing about Louis’s run in the late 2000s was his willingness to be honest, particularly in regards to his family.
 But as his kids got older – and he became more famous – it was understandable that they became a much smaller part of his act.
 It’s understandable, but that doesn’t prevent it from being disappointing.
 Much of this special feels forced, as if he’s trying to conjure emotion rather than just conveying it.
 After a streak of five great specials, three of them being nearly flawless, he hit a pothole.

-Even after performing in theaters and stadiums for nearly a decade, Louis still works out his acts in smaller venues and this time he decided to release that when he tried out some new stuff at the famed Comedy Store.
+Even after performing in theaters and stadiums for nearly a decade, Louis still works out his acts in smaller venues and this time he decided to record himself trying out some new stuff at the famed Comedy Store.
 It’s raw and it shows.
 Some jokes kill, others need some more tweaking, and a few were just random non sequiturs.
 But, unlike earlier in his career, he’s so good and so experienced that he makes it work far better than it should.
 The polished version wound up in the Live at Madison Square Garden special.

 He was still about a year away.
 Much of the material that was cut from this special would wind up as part of Shameless, so those two serve as sort of companion pieces, but there are a few soft spots here that would be ironed out of his sets in the next few years.
 Regardless, a great deal of this performance is still excellent and when he called his daughter a “fucking asshole” for cockblocking him, you could just tell that it was the beginning of something special.